PoundKey/Algorithms/Computer Graphics/README.md

 ![Vertex Shader](./img/vshader.png)
 #### Vertex Shader
 - Shapes are “discretized” into primitives: __triangles__, line segments, ...
+- Display objects are composed of arrays of flat surfaces (typically triangles) and vertices define the location and other attributes of the corners of the surfaces.
 - Vertices are stored in a vertex buffer.
 - When a draw call is issued, each of the vertices passes through the vertex shader
 - On input to the vertex shader, each vertex (black) has associated attributes.